PostHog/posthog.com/contents/blog/the-posthog-array-1-28-0.md

 hideAnchor: true
 categories: release-notes
 featuredImage: ../images/blog/array/1-28-0.png
-excerpt: PostHog 1.28.0 has launched!
-Significantly revamped performance for slower queries, advanced engagement cohorts, SAML support, advanced funnels and many more improvements and fixes.
+excerpt: Understand your conversion rates better, PostHog 1.28.0 has launched!
+Significantly revamped performance for slower queries, advanced engagement cohorts, SAML support, and many more improvements and fixes.
 ---

-PostHog 1.28.0 has launched!

-Enjoy significantly revamped performance for slower queries, advanced engagement cohorts, SAML support, advanced funnels, and many more improvements and fixes.
+PostHog 1.28.0 has launched to help you understand your conversion rates better!
+Enjoy significantly revamped performance for slower queries, advanced engagement cohorts, SAML support, and many more improvements and fixes.

-## PostHog 1.28.0 Release Notes
+## PostHog 1.28.0 release notes

 > If you're self-hosting and want to upgrade for a better experience and new features, remember to [update your PostHog instance](/docs/self-host/configure/upgrading-posthog).

-**In this release:**
+**Release highlights:**

 - [Significantly revamped performance](#significantly-revamped-performance).
 - [Advanced engagement cohorts](#advanced-engagement-cohorts).